comatosino/employee-tracker/README.md

 ## Description

-This application creates, reads, and updates employee, role, and departmentinformation in a database.
+This application creates, reads, and updates employee, role, and department information in a database.

 ## Table of Contents